Deception Pass State Park

 South Whidbey State Park is only a 10 minute drive from A Home On The Harbor.
 The park is a 347-acre day use park with 4,500 feet of saltwater shoreline on Admiralty Inlet.
+Currently beach access is not available, but you’ll enjoy easy hikes in the woods and picnics that are great for families.
 The park features include old-growth forest (including a 500 year old cedar tree), lush undergrowth and tidelands.
 Perfect for a family hike and picnic.
 More trail info at Washington Trails Association.

 This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.

 This stunning landscape at the gateway to Puget Sound, with its rich farmland and promising seaport, lured the earliest American pioneers north of the Columbia River to Ebey’s Landing.
 Today Ebey’s Landing National Historical Reserve preserves the historical, agricultural and cultural traditions of both native and Euro-American – while offering spectacular opportunities for recreation.
 This location is the best of both worlds, gorgeous working farmland abuts dramatic cliff sides and the stunning views and beaches of Admiralty Inlet waterway.
 See historical homes and hike the trails for a refreshing and fabulous day in nature.
 Bring your sun hat and jackets.
 You’ll have lots of weather exposure here!